 “The demographic around this area resonates with mid-century style, so we started from there and then I really looked at the space as a whole and thought about how the entire space would feel once put together,” says Heather.

-Heather mentions that often times, furnishing a small space is about scaling back rather than having to choose either/or.
-Choosing a smaller size sofa or opting for one accent chair instead of two still gives you all the style and function you need without crowding the room.
+Heather mentions that furnishing a small space is often about scaling back rather than having choosing either/or.
+Picking a smaller size sofa or opting for one accent chair instead of two still gives you all the style and function you need without crowding the room.

-She also let me in on easy small space secrets: round dining tables with a pedestal base keep a space feeling open and airy and when you’re selecting storage pieces, a long, low media piece will feel lighter than a tall bookcase.
-And my personal fav: infuse rugs and pillows where you can to get texture without taking up space.
+She also let me in on easy small space secrets: round dining tables with a pedestal base add an open and airy feeling.
+When selecting storage pieces, a long, low media piece will feel lighter than a tall bookcase.
+And my personal favorite: rugs and pillows add and visual interest texture without taking up extra space.

-“We really thought ‘Okay, what pieces are going to play well with each other?’ because each room plays into the next.
+“We really thought ‘Okay, what pieces are going to play well with each other?’ because each room flows into the next.
 We kept a consistent mid-century theme throughout and incorporated similar materials in each room.
-We went lighter with stainless steel and our ash with sand stain in the bedroom because that space is extra small.
+We went lighter with stainless steel and an ash with sand stain in the bedroom because that space is extra small.
 Lighter materials help it feel larger,” says the design expert.

 As Heather walked me through the plan for each room, the second floor loft/bedroom stood out to me in particular.
 It completely maximizes the small space and offers triple functionality between office, guest room and extra living room.

 “The Deco convertible sleeper sofa is great because you can hang out with friends, use it as seating for an office meeting or extend it to become a bed.
-And the Portica C-table with power is the perfect side table, laptop table or nightstand if you have overnight guests.”
+And the Parsons C-table is the perfect side table, laptop table or nightstand if you have overnight guests.”

 Heather was able to include a spot for outdoor dining and lounging on the small San Fran patio.
 Crest swivel chairs offer tons of comfort at a small scale, making them perfect for a smaller outdoor area.
 White furniture keeps the space bright and clean, while our outdoor Series rug ties it all together.